mismail1512/ARP/README.md

 x c v
 The center key (d) acts as a brake.

--Sends commands to the Blackboard Server via a pipe.
+- Sends commands to the Blackboard Server via a pipe.

 - Handles signals: